 A Heating Ventilation and Air Conditioning (HVAC) zone is a space or collection of spaces within a building having space conditioning requirements that are similar enough to be maintained with a single thermal controlling device.
 An HVAC zone is a thermal and not a geometric concept: spaces need not be contiguous to be combined within a single HVAC zone.
-However, daylighting requirements may prevent combining non-contiguous spaces into a single HVAC zone.
 If individual spaces are not modeled but combined into a zone, the space type breakdown (floor area of each space) should be provided.

 A thermal block is a collection of one or more HVAC zones grouped together for simulation purposes.
-Spaces need not be contiguous to be combined within a single thermal block.
+HVAC zones need not be contiguous to be combined within a single thermal block.